-You have to confirm the existence of any corporation or other entity for which you have to keep a receipt of funds record, within 30 days of the transaction associated to the record.
+You have to confirm the existence of any corporation or other entity for which you have to keep a client information record or a receipt of funds record, within 30 days of the transaction associated to the record.
 In the case of a corporation, in addition to confirming its existence, you also have to determine the corporation's name, address and the names of its directors, within 30 days of the transaction.